vincentdehaan/scala-gdpr-plugin/PITCHME.md

 1. If a method invocation has a `@ProcessingInstance` annotation, print it.

-2. If an invocation of a method that is defined with a `@Processing` annotation, does not have an `@ProcessingInstance` annotation, throw a compiler error.
+2. If an invocation of a method that is defined with a `@Processing` annotation, does not have a `@ProcessingInstance` annotation, throw a compiler error.

 ---